-1092.6 Request for Notification of PTHP Submission1092.6 Request for Notification of PTHP Submission.
+1092.6 Request for Notification of PTHP Submission.

 - (a) Each Regional Office of the Department shall maintain a list of PTHPs submitted that month. - (b) When any person requests notice of submissions of PTHPs, the Director shall provide the person, free of charge, with a copy of the list of PTHPs submitted on the date or dates requested.
 If no specific date is requested, a copy of the list for the preceding month shall be provided.